Goldeneye128/whonix-script/README.md

 ### Prerequisites

 - Ensure you have a Debian 12 VM set up on your system.
 The VM should have a user account with sudo privileges and configured for passwordless sudo access.
+- **Debian 12 UTM Gallery Image Users**: If you are using the Debian 12 gallery image from UTM, no initial setup for passwordless sudo is required.
+The script will automatically configure the necessary sudoers file.
+Simply ensure that your VM has an active internet connection, and you can run the script immediately after a fresh installation.
 - While it's not mandatory to install additional dependencies, it is highly recommended to use `tmux` or `screen`, especially when running the script over SSH.
 These tools help maintain your session and build progress in case of network disruptions.

 ### Setup